afirrk/Crypto_Dashboard/README.md

 ![alt text](https://user-images.githubusercontent.com/74175283/139579514-7220f043-a8b8-454e-8e68-1d4661c38632.png)

 Another useful visualization is monthly return per coin.
 Each buble represent one month so if 5 years in a row there was negative return in January, you can expect another negative January this year...
-It is not 100 % as always, but at least you have samething to work with...
+It is not 100 % as always, but at least you have something to work with...

 ![alt text](https://user-images.githubusercontent.com/74175283/140692691-b6e7f52a-0e70-4d82-9731-d708c1490fbf.png)